Nexolight/wtstamp/README.md

 * Free days a.e. holidays or yearly specialdays

+---

+### Who wants to use this?

+TLDR: Some command line nerds (with optional unusual worktimes) in case there's no more suitable alternate or you just like it old school.

+The tool itself doesn't lack essential features in my opinion based on what I'm using it for.
+It is however not made for the casual user which is intentional to some degree.
+At least the user needs to understand yaml config files, read comments there, understand json and must be able to use the console.

+The tool was not made for companies but for personal usage.
+It's not intended to be used as a service provided via some web interface (although it might be possible).

+---

 ### What does it better, or why this tool exists?

+TLDR: Honestly I never looked for anything similar and coded this straight away for my own purpose.

 I was bothered by systems which refuse to take work after 8pm into acount or add an extra 30min break no matter if taken or not.
 So I switched to a trust based worktime system in my company.
 That means no more timestamping.
-However in order to have some control and also an insurance in the worst case I thought I need a timestamp tool.
+However in order to have some control and also an insurance in the worst case I thought I need a more flexible timestamp tool which can do especially these things:

+* It will always do the calculations on query time based on it's raw files.
+So it is always possible to change the way things are calculated and displayed afterwards.

-Be sure that this one is capable of taking even extraordinary worktimes into account.
-By definition here a day ends when the user ends it.
+* It is capable of taking extraordinary worktimes into account.
+Starting a day at a.e `01.08.2017 11:00` and ending it at `02.08.2017 01:00` is not a problem.
+The day ends when a user ends it and it will all count towards the start date.

-That can be past 12pm as well and it still count's toward the day before 12pm.
+* It allows changing work conditions while keeping the calculations correct.
+You could work 'that many' minutes per day at 'these' days during a 'certain' timespan and always add other timespans with different workdays and worktime per day.

-Furthermore the possibility to easily edit the raw json files and options to personalize the tool are what I personally like.
+* The possibility to easily edit the raw json files and options to personalize the tool are what I personally like.

+* Simple usage and pretty output views on command line but that's probably not an unique thing.